sqfmi/watchy-cases/Armadillonium/README.md

 ## Armadillonium
+Armadillonium is the CNC Anodized Aluminum Case for Watchy

 ![Armadillonium](Armadillonium.jpg)

-Armadillonium is the CNC Anodize Aluminum Case for Watchy